-- Containment of the disease by reducing spread within PowerNet achieved by reducing risk of infected persons entering PowerNet's premises, social distancing, cleaning of the work environment, managing fear, management of cases at work and travel advice. - Maintenance of essential services if containment is not possible achieved through identification of the essential activities and functions of the business, the staff required to carry out these tasks and special measures required to continue these tasks under a pandemic scenario. - This plan was activated in 2020-21 due to COVID-19 and may need to be activated again should another outbreak of COVID-19 occurs.
-The plan is available as a separate document.
+- Containment of the disease by reducing spread within PowerNet, achieved by reducing risk of infected persons entering PowerNet's premises, social distancing, cleaning of the work environment, managing fear, management of cases at work and travel advice. - Maintenance of essential services if containment is not possible, achieved through identification of the essential activities and functions of the business, the staff required to carry out these tasks and special measures required to continue these tasks under a pandemic scenario.